 We spoke with a panel of our Knowledge Partners and industry experts to gauge their predictions for yet another dynamic year in the luxury industry to discover and divulge: How these trends will reshape 2016, what luxury brand executives should keep in mind when planning their future operations, and which regions, consumer segments and currencies are set to rule the luxury sphere next year.
-“The luxury industry has flourished for the past 10 years, but the good times have started to stall” The Luxury Sphere As It Stands.
+“The luxury industry has flourished for the past 10 years, but the good times have started to stall” The Luxury Sphere As It Stands The Millennial Generation & Their Changing Tastes.
 Ready-to-wear (pret-a-porter) | Abeca Institucional.
 Ready-to-wear (pret-a-porter) refers to ready made clothing which comes from the factory; the type of fashion is mostly applicable in clothing with some exceptions in items like bags.
 The fashion type is abbreviated as “RTW” in most cases; the abbreviation is very popular in the fashionista world.

 People who are in the industry are having such knowledge at their fingertips since they are familiar with the terminology, there are many advantages and disadvantages of this type of fashion as we will see in this article, basically, these are clothes which are designed and stitched at the factory in different sizes.
 Medium built people often don’t have a problem fitting such clothes, but customers without proportionate size may find the outfits challenging.
+Standard Sizes: The ready-to-wear type of fashion comes in distinct and standard sizes, they are brought to stores and shops when in a finished condition and styles.

-What is Ready-to-Wear Clothing?
+Off-the-rack: Off-the-peg: Pret-a-porter: Disadvantages: What is Ready-to-Wear Clothing?
 There is much to absorb in the fashion world, from understanding designers' styles and seasonal trends to the different terms used to describe types of clothes.
 The term ready-to-wear is common among fashion circles, but most people do not truly understand what it means.
 Although consumers can buy ready-to-wear clothing off the racks, typically needing no alteration, there is more to this fashion concept than meets the eye.
 The ready-to-wear designation applies to everything from discount jeans to designer suits.
-Understanding ready-to-wear "Ready-to-wear) I have often been asked the same questions —“What’s the difference between Haute Couture and Pret-a-Porter?”
+Understanding ready-to-wear "Ready-to-wear" is a literal English translation of the French phrase "pret-a-porter", a term used throughout the fashion industry.

 The first one means that Angelina Jolie wears ready-to-wear collection from Jean Paul Gaultier while the second one means that she wears the Couture collection from John Galliano.
 In today’s fashion designer’s world, a lot of popular and influential brands produce basically two categories of clothing.
+One is Haute Couture.
+It is a French word means High fashion.
+Not every fashion designer can produce the couture collection.
+Almost each Fashion house produces ready-to-wear collections.
+Hidi.
 The Trouble with Ready-to-Wear | Opinion | BoF.
 LONDON, United Kingdom — For consumers, high-end fashion delivers significantly less ‘bang for buck’ than other luxury categories.
 While you can wear the same watch or necklace or handbag every day — and always look good — you cannot wear the same dress to every event.

 Fashion is also a weaker signifier of status than other luxury items, as the brand of a piece of clothing is less immediately apparent than the brand of a bag, for example.
+Plus, when it comes to clothing, it is usually possible to get away with a lower-priced alternative.
+As a result, consumers often prefer to mix clothing from mass fashion retailers and specialist mid-priced brands with high-priced luxury accessories, limiting their spend in designer ready-to-wear.
+But this is only one of the issues facing high-end clothing.
+For high-end brands, defending the exclusivity on which their desirability rests can mean difficult choices.
+How to resolve the designer ready-to-wear conundrum?
 Ready-to-wear - definition of ready-to-wear in English | Oxford Dictionaries.
 Adjective (of clothes) made for the general market and sold through stores rather than made to order for an individual customer; off the rack.

 Imagery.
 Transparency.
 Gabrielle "Coco" Chanel (1883–1971) and the House of Chanel.
 Fashion Revolution: The 2 Euro T-Shirt | UNIT9.
 For Fashion Revolution Day, we partnered with BBDO Berlin to create a quirky and memorable social campaign.
 We put our love for innovation to use and turned your average snack-dispensing vending machine into a social campaigning tool to raise awareness about the garment industry’s poor working conditions for children.

 Bright turquoise, it stood in the middle of Berlin’s Alexanderplatz and promised passersby a real bargain: one t-shirt for only 2€.
+After inserting the money and selecting their size, customers were surprised to see a video start playing on a 22” HD display fitted into the plexiglass.
+They watched shocking scenes from textile factories of women and children sewing without a break, paid only 13 cents per hour for working under life-threatening conditions.
+After 20 seconds, an option appeared on the touch-screen display to either continue with the purchase and buy the t-shirt or donate the 2€ to Fashion Revolution instead.
 Farmers, Producers and Factories.
 If you are a maker, a producer, a factory worker, a mill dyer or a cotton farmer, there are many ways you can get involved with Fashion Revolution throughout the year.
 We invite the people who make our clothes to tell us their stories and connect with the people who wear them.

 Brands, wholesalers, retailers and distributors.
 Li Edelkoort publishes manifesto on why "fashion is obsolete" News: trend forecaster Li Edelkoort has published her Anti_Fashion manifesto, outlining why she believes the fashion industry "is going to implode".
 The 10-point printed manifesto, published by Edelkoort's Paris-based agency Trend Union and subtitled "Ten reasons why the fashion system is obsolete", follows her declaration in an interview with Dezeen this weekend that we are witnessing "the end of fashion as we know it. " "These ten points argue that the industry has reached a vanishing point of fashion," she writes in the manifesto.